tomwaters/beacon/README.md

 Enter a comma separated list of rates (e.g. 1,1.2,2) followed by a pattern (up/dn/rnd) to play a sequence.

+You can also specify rates as a [sequins](https://monome.org/docs/crow/reference/#sequins) sequence (without and spaces).

 Specify a negative rate to play backwards.

 Enter with just a voice to view the current rate for that voice.